 EARTHQUAKES Updated materials and resources - Mapping Equacuation route considerations in vulenerability Drought Considerations Alert systems : Tubs fire, Negative experience Unhoused numbers too low.
-Not all are in Novato, San Rafael and the Bay Model in Sausalito Building on shorelines Sea level rise County coordintation: LEED Power outages When will we face that we may have to retreat from WUI and Shorelines is there a safe number of people for an area, in terms of evacuations and water Countywide efforts - events don't stop at jurisdiction lines Impacts of disasters on the unhoused community Maintenance of statewide emergency response system, including county, and municipal response.
-Go bags and Evacuation bag/ prep Cell service - Working with Carrires Low income residents have harder time getting food in disaster Building updates : Fire Resistent materials County should have a well-publicized directory of emergency shelters when disaster strikes. access to resources in multiple languages emergencies go bags for underrepresented groups Contamination of our dwindling reservoir water supply if a fire Renters access to emergency services and damages Canal Area - Sea level rise High tech / low tech solutions Flooding Marsh restoration GHG Emissions Difficult to get permitting concerned about the high tech solutions provides that exclude low tech elders for ex, alerts on cells, when in Hawaii, they have sirens.
-Low income people are always affected in terms if there was a disaster.
+Not all are in Novato, San Rafael and the Bay Model in Sausalito Building on shorelines Sea level rise County coordinattion: LEED Power outages When will we face that we may have to retreat from WUI and Shorelines is there a safe number of people for an area, in terms of evacuations and water Countywide efforts - events don't stop at jurisdiction lines Impacts of disasters on the unhoused community Maintenance of statewide emergency response system, including county, and municipal response.
+Go bags and Evacuation bag/ prep Cell service - Working with Carrires Low income residents have harder time getting food in disaster Building updates : Fire Resistent materials County should have a well-publicized directory of emergency shelters when disaster strikes. access to resources in multiple languages emergencies go bags for underrepresented groups Contamination of our dwindling reservoir water supply if a fire Renters access to emergency services and damages Canal Area - Sea level rise High tech / low tech solutions Flooding Marsh restoration GHG Emissions Difficult to get permitting concerned about the high tech solutions provides that Low income people